 Join an Upcoming Session

 Exercise in a Box has been piloted with small and medium enterprises, local government and the emergency services, but other private and public sector communities could benefit from using it depending on their needs.
-We have seen companies of all sizes and sectors complete a scenario and see great benefit, however, micro-companies, sole traders, or companies at a very early stage of tech development may not get the full value in joining.
-Please reach out to us if in doubt over this.
+We have seen companies of all sizes and sectors complete a scenario and see a great benefit, however, micro-companies, sole traders, or companies at a very early stage of tech development may not get the full value in joining.
+Please reach out to us if in doubt about this.

 We are conducting sessions over Zoom and Microsoft Teams.
 The session type will be in the event registration page name.

 The session is discussion-led, and with this, it is paramount that you bring some team members!
 Along with yourself, we recommend at least 2 – 5 others, with employees from all different departments represented.
 As it is non-technical those from non-technical departments will be able to feed just as much into the conversation as a technical team.

 We are welcoming organisations from all over Scotland to take part in one of our Exercise in a Box sessions taking place over the next few months.

 Sign up on behalf of your organisation via the event page and we will be in touch with next details so you can register your team for Zoom or MS Teams.